daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-**Poaching:** Each monster can only be poached once.
+**Poaching:** Unless prestiged, each monster can only be poached once.
 Poach chance is increased by your critical strike chance and luck (**not** Daily Luck!), and decreased by the enemy's resistance and jitteriness (yes, that's a real stat which monsters have).
 Any item from the monster's available loot table can be obtained by this method.

 **Deadly Poison:** Deals tick damage every second.
 On second application causes instant-death.
 </details>